macos86/OpenCore-Multiboot/Win.md

 ![Windows UEFI partitions](./images/win-md/part.png)

 ::: tip Note
-We won't use MSR because it sucks.
+We won't use MSR because we don't need it.
+If you want you can also skip recovery partition, which is long and it might not be useful
 :::

 You can customize the commands (SHIFT+F10 to open Command Prompt) to your disk layout.
 If you felt more confortful, you could create all your partition (specify the size) on the diskmanagement screen (see [automatically](#Automatically-partitions)) and then installing manually (only blank disks).